12 of the best things to do in Wānaka for adventure lovers

 At 1385 metres, Isthmus Peak offers a spectacular vantage point to view the Wanaka region.

-The Secret Sauna is probably one of the best little hidden gems near Wanaka.
+Located on the shores of Lake Hawea is the Secret Sauna, one of the best little hidden gems near Wanaka.

 It’s a little woodfired barrel sauna right by the lake.
 A pretty perfect way to appreciate the lake and the mountains, especially after a day of hiking.